Our Story

 1893

-A Baptist preacher, Reverend Birch, took in two children he found living in a barrel, and from there established the beginnings of what would eventually become an orphanage in Manurewa.
+A Baptist preacher, Reverend Birch, took in two children he found living in a barrel, and from there established the beginnings of what would eventually become a children’s home.
+In the early 20th century ownership of the the home was transferred to the Baptist Union of New Zealand.

 1914

-The current Administration office was once the Matron’s home, and the Family Learning Centre was once used as the orphanage's isolation unit for children with infectious diseases!
+The Baptist Union opened the Manurewa Children’s Home.
+Iosis is situated on part of the former home’s land.
+Our administration office was once the matron’s house, and our Family Learning Centre was the isolation unit for children with infectious diseases!

 1960